-In California, the crime of “Brandishing” is charged under Penal Code 417.
-The law requires any conviction for brandishing, whether carried out with a weapon or firearm, requires you to serve a minimum term of 30 days in the county jail.
+In California, Brandishing is charged under Penal Code 417 pc.
+The law requires any conviction for brandishing, whether carried out with a weapon or firearm, you to serve a minimum term of 30 days in the county jail.
 If you committed this crime against a police officer, then you can expect to face more severe penalties.
 Note that brandishing can be carried out with a firearm, knife, or other deadly instrument capable of committing serious bodily harm to another.
 The following article will address 6 important things you should know about brandishing charges & defenses.

 Brandishing Article Overview:

 1. What Must the Prosecutor Prove for this Crime?